Approximating evidence via bounded harmonic means: Approximating the evidence by harmonic means

 \subsubsection{Uniform instrumental distribution over a truncated Gaussian ellipsoid}

-Most recently, \citet{metodiev2025easily} proposed a new version of THAMES, which we denote by Mix-THAMES for simplicity, and is specifically tailored for multimodal posterior distributions.
+Most recently, \citet{metodiev2025easily} proposed a new version of THAMES, which we denote by tTHAMES (truncated THAMES) for simplicity, and is specifically tailored for multimodal posterior distributions.
 This updated method relies on \citet{reichl2020estimating}'s proposal and includes a truncation strategy, towards using a support $ A'_{\hat{\theta}, \hat{\Sigma}, r, \alpha} $ made of the intersection of the ellipsoid $A$ in \eqref{trancate}, and a $50\%$-HPD region.
 The THAMES for a mixture of $j=1,\ldots, J$ distributions of the same family,

 is defined as

 where $\theta=(\nu_1, \ldots, \nu_J, p_1, \ldots, p_{J-1})$ and $S$ is a selected set of label permutations whose output does not contradict the constraints that hold in

 and $\hat{q}_{\alpha}$ is the empirical $(1-\alpha)-$quantile of the sample of unnormalized log-posterior values.